Skip to main content

 Data Sources are provisioned in our Grafana as a part of the custom Application plugin.

 Let's set up the Update Request options for the Data Manipulation panel.
-We set the URL as /api/datasources/proxy/2/feedback/submissions to proxy requests to the API Server instead of accessing directly.
+We set the URL /api/datasources/proxy/2/feedback/submissions to proxy requests to the API server instead of accessing directly.

-The upcoming version of the panel will be based on the Grafana 9 toolkit and will continue to support Grafana 8.5+ versions.
+The upcoming version of the plugin will be based on the Grafana 9 toolkit but will still preserve support for Grafana 8.5+.